hideya/langchain-google-genai-ex/README.md

 ### Simple library to fix Gemini API schema issues with MCP tools / LangChain.js

-This library fixes **Gemini schema compatibility issues** when using MCP servers with complex schemas (like Airtable).
+This library fixes **Gemini schema compatibility issues** when using LangChain.js and MCP servers with complex schemas (like Airtable).
-It prevents cascading failures where one complex server breaks the entire MCP integration when using `MultiServerMCPClient()`.
-It supports both Gemini 1.5 and 2.5.
+Supports both Gemini 1.5 and 2.5.

 The schema error usually looks like:
 `[GoogleGenerativeAI Error]: ...
 [400 Bad Request] Invalid JSON payload received.`

+This error typically occurs when using `MultiServerMCPClient()`.
+This library prevents its cascading failures where one complex server breaks the entire MCP integration.

 > This library addresses compatibility issues present as of September 3, 2025, with LangChain.js (@langchain/core) v0.3.72 and @langchain/google-genai v0.2.16.

+You can avoid this schema issue if you use Google Vertex AI, which supports API endpoints with relaxed schema requirements.

 ## How to Use This Library